shivanitrivedi9/Lab2_AI/README.md

 # Lab2_AI
 After learning about Github and GitLLab, this lab is for the hands on experience for using both

-**In the attached code we see the following steps taken place in the Shivani_v1 model:
+**In the following code attched to the repository, we do the below acions:**
-**

 Loads the dataset from the file "wdbc.data".
 Preprocesses the data by separating features (X) and labels (y).
 Splits the dataset into training and testing sets using a 80-20 split.